1. Home

 Share this post.
 Share the Journey!

-Last Updated on July 12, 2024 by Rachel Granholm
+Last Updated on December 17, 2024 by Rachel Granholm

-Create a simple braided rope wreath DIY for Fall using dollar store materials!
+Create a simple braided rope wreath DIY for fall using dollar store materials!

 With the fall season in full swing, I thought it would be fun to create an easy wreath that can be hung in multiple places.
 This wreath blends coastal style with the rustic nature of autumn, making for a cozy piece of fall decor.
 Come along as I show you how to make a simple braided rope wreath DIY for fall!